Vkt0r/AccordionSwift/README.md

 # AccordionMenu
-An accordion menu using an UITableView implemented in Swift completely.
+An accordion menu using an UITableView implemented in iOS 8 using Swift.